jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 The ABI itself is the enumeration of all classes, functions and properties that are public from a module.
 It is how other modules see other modules during compilation.

-We must satisfy an ABI by ensuring that any construct that is public is produced from a module.
-If we don’t the module is not reusable, forcing consumers to redeclare dependencies.

 An ABI is used for binary compatibility checks in libraries.
 Comparing one ABI to another for the same module (e.g. a prior release) informs if you have changed an API and must change your semantic version.